hobbo91/BetterBright/README.md

 ## Testing

- - All testing has been done using a PSP-3000 09g running FasterARK.
+ - All testing has been done using a PSP-3000 and PSP-2003 running FasterARK.
  - Feedback appreciated for other models and CFW.

 ## Technical notes